-There is no mistaking the luxury of Sea Island.
+There is no mistaking the luxury of Sea Island Resort.
 It begins the moment you travel down the long avenue; lined with palm trees, over the bridge with the large iron lanterns, through the guard gate where the pavement turns to a brick drive.
 Enjoying such luxury has become a little more affordable with a stay at The Inn at Sea Island.

 Sea Island Luxury for Less

-The Inn at Sea Island is part of the Sea Island family of resorts that includes The Cloister and The Lodge, both Forbes Five Star properties.
+The Inn at Sea Island is part of the Sea Island Resort family that includes The Cloister and The Lodge, both Forbes Five Star properties.
 Although The Inn at Sea Island is not a Forbes Five Star recipient, a stay at The Inn is quite comfortable and affords guests access to many of the amenities available at Sea Island’s luxury properties located just minutes away.

 The Inn at Sea Island